KilloPillers/UntitledShipGame/README.md

 ## Animation and Visuals

 All art was created with Aseprite.
+Files can be found [here](https://drive.google.com/drive/folders/1g8gaDGPGwVXlb4_7w5iiQK4bSr8u2fFo?usp=sharing)

 Assets:
 Ship and subsystems: